flemton/currency-converter/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank the Microverse comunity, my morning session partners, teammates and standup partners for supporting me.
+I would like to thank the Microverse comunity,[Nelson Sakwa](https://www.behance.net/sakwadesignstudio) for this perfect design, my morning session partners, teammates and standup partners for supporting me.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>